kammitama5/kammitama5.github.io/_posts/2024-04-15-Monday-April-15th.md

 during this time and at Berkeley.
 Also, in the midst of all of that, I was working on research and a paper, and I felt like they really made it a healthy and productive space within which I could work.
 You really got the sense that the people here work hard but are also just good citizens, and that was something I super appreciated.
 Again, I'm super thankful for the opportunity and had an absolute blast!
+What a beautiful city and wonderful people!
 - Also, I bought another quantum book today, as I got a gift card from an organization I'm in.
 I'm hoping it arrives in time for my next flight, so I can read it along the way!